wigging/pythonic/docs/_articles/types-string.md

 # use \ to escape a single quote or use double quotes
 s3 = 'that ain\'t the one'
 s4 = "that ain't the one"

+# triple quotes can also be used
+s5 = """another string"""
 ```

 ## Further reading